 The address bar is a primary functionality to connect to the Web.
 When individual types in the browser’s address bar the URL for Instance: www.abcdef.com it takes you to that website.

 The word or phrases in Blue (usually, it is colored in blue, but may have been given another color) mean that it is either a hyperlink or a link, and usually the cursor changes to a hand icon.

 The web browser allows you to open several tabs in one single session making it easy for you to switch between Websites.

 - History and bookmarks

-Web browsers allow you to bookmark or pin your favourite websites.
+Web browsers allow you to bookmark or pin your favorite websites.
 You can also view your history of previous sessions.

 - File downloads

-They allow you to download files through links or right-clicking on them to get saved in your phone or computer or laptop.
+They allow you to download files through links or right-clicking on them to get saved on your phone or computer or laptop.